What the new PCT permit rules mean for thru-hikers

 In high snow years, many northbound hikers (particularly those who begin too early) skip the Sierra, hike Northern California or Oregon (and sometimes also Washington), and then return to the Sierra to finish their hikes later in the year when there is less snow.

-Beginning in 2020, thru-hikers will be required to travel through the Southern Sierra (Kennedy Meadows South to Sonora Pass) in a continuous hike without skipping or changing in direction.
+Beginning in 2020, thru-hikers will be required to travel through the Southern Sierra (Kennedy Meadows South to Sonora Pass) in a continuous hike without skipping or changing direction.
 In other words, no flip-flopping.
 You will still be allowed to resupply, of course, but skipping ahead to avoid snow is no longer permitted.

 If your travel through the Southern Sierra is not continuous, you will be required to get a new permit from the local land management agency as your PCT long-distance permit will no longer be valid.